 Note their fear, John 20:19, "for fear of the Jews," shown by the locked door (both times).
+The disciples are held in Jerusalem by the Law, which commands a seven-day feast after Passover (Lev 23:5-8; Deut 16:16), including holy convocations in the temple, where they will be exposed to the Jewish priests.
 He reassures them twice (19, 21), "Peace be unto you."

-His response to this fear is to emphasize his physical nature, showing his hands and side.
+His response to this fear is to show that he is risen.
 Since the power of God is able to bring him back from the dead, the most powerful enemy of all, they should have no fear of any earthly foe.